What is lichen sclerosus?

-Lichen sclerosus is classified as an autoimmune disease.
+Lichen sclerosus is often classified as an autoimmune disease.
 Autoimmune diseases are associated with antibodies to a specific protein.

 Male genital lichen sclerosus is rare in men circumcised in infancy.
 It has been suggested that it may be caused by chronic, intermittent damage by urine occluded under the foreskin.

 Lichen sclerosus presents as white crinkled or thickened patches of skin that have a tendency to scar.

 Lichen sclerosus primarily involves the non-hair bearing, inner areas of the vulva.

 Lichen sclerosus can be extremely itchy and sore (pruritus vulvae).